F24

 - Step 2 – Inspect wiring and connector: Ensure the thermistor connector is fully seated and that wires are not pinched or broken.

-- Step 3 – Measure resistance: Disconnect the thermistor and measure resistance at room temperature.
-Compare to the specification in the tech sheet.
-Replace if reading is open, shorted, or far out of range.
+- Step 3 – Measure resistance: Disconnect the thermistor and measure its resistance at room temperature.
+Compare the reading to the specification in the tech sheet.
+Replace the thermistor if the reading is open, shorted, or significantly out of range.

-- Step 4 – Replace faulty thermistor: Remove mounting screw(s), install the new OEM Maytag inlet thermistor, and reconnect wiring.
+- Step 4 – Replace faulty thermistor: Remove the mounting screw(s), install the new OEM Maytag inlet thermistor, and reconnect the wiring.

-- Step 5 – Control board evaluation: If the thermistor and wiring are good but F24 remains, the main control board may not be reading the sensor correctly and may need replacement.
+- Step 5 – Control board evaluation: If the thermistor and wiring are confirmed to be good but F24 persists, the main control board may not be reading the sensor correctly and may need replacement.

-- Step 6 – Test cycle: Reassemble, restore power, and run a sensor dry cycle to confirm proper operation.
+- Step 6 – Test cycle: Reassemble the dryer, restore power, and run a sensor dry cycle to confirm proper operation.

 Advertisements